HEAD & NECK CANCER AWARENESS MONTH

 • A screening kit that includes HIPAA compliant screening forms, promotional materials (posters, t-shirts, local media kit), and giveaways

-• The 2023 Media Outreach & Publicity Guide to get your community involved
+• Download our 2023 Media Outreach & Publicity Guide to get your community involved (2024 version coming soon).

 These materials will arrive at your institution well in advance of your screening event, so you will have help along the way as you navigate through this important and worthwhile life saving program.

-While most screenings will take place during the week of April 16-22, 2023, we welcome your partnership at any time of the year.
+While most screenings will take place during April (Head & Neck Cancer Awareness Month), we welcome your partnership at any time of the year.
 If you’re unable to host a screening in April, please consider hosting an event at another time this year.
 HNCA is pleased to offer the same educational and promotional support—free of charge—for all screenings offered during the year.

 What are organizations saying about this event?